bichngocdo/sentence-classification/challenge/README.md

 to ``128`` because of the [data analysis](../analyze_data.ipynb) results that most of the sentences have their lengths below this threshold.

 Both experiments are performed on the *same* data split with the train/dev/test ratio of 8:1:1.
+The *label distribution* is the same in each dataset.
 I configured to train two models with 1 epoch, but manually stopped training after ~7.000 iterations due to no further improvement.

 Using extended features (experiment 2) results in higher macro F1 on the test set (~**69**%).
 The experiment details, model hyperparameters, training progress and *detailed results* can be seen in the corresponding notebooks (the Test